Dangers & Annoyances

 - The main mall is fine to walk around in during the day but is best avoided after dark.

-Gridlocked traffic is becoming an increasing problem as more Batswana buy cars and start driving, often for the first time in their lives.
+Gridlocked traffic is becoming an increasing problem as more Batswana buy cars and start driving, some for the first time in their lives.
 Be extremely careful on the road during the last weekend of the month, when everyone gets paid and many people get drunk before getting behind the wheel – a toxic combination.

 Emergency & Important Numbers